basic-1/basic-1c/b1c/docs/reference.md

 ## Identifiers

 Identifier is a text string used to name function or variable.
-Identifier must start from a Latin letter, can consist of Lating letters, digits and underscore character, can end with a type specifier and must not be longer than 31 characters.
+Identifier must start from a Latin letter, can consist of Latin letters, digits and underscore character, can end with a type specifier and must not be longer than 31 characters.
 Type specifier character is mandatory for identifiers representing string variables or functions returing string values.
 String type specifier is `$` character.
 Numeric type specifiers are optional.
 Identifiers are case-insensitive so identifiers `var1`, `Var1` and `VAR1` all refer to the same function or variable.

 **Examples of identifiers:**
 `a` - can be a numeric variable name or a function returning numeric value